janboone/Private_contracts_health_care/presentation_paris.md

 ----------

 - health care costs increase rapidly in many countries
 - some countries introduced private health insurers to bargain with providers in order to

     - keep costs down
     - reward quality

+- insurers choose the providers they want to contract with
 - ideally insurers exclude providers that are too expensive/offer too low quality
 - policy concern that insurers choose narrow networks which induce under-treatment (NYT, July 2014; LA Times Sept.
 2013)
+- main question: can narrow networks lead to under-treatment?

 evidence
 --------